Rakeshwar/PIS_Project/README.md

  step 5- create a database 'adminpanel' in phpmyadmin and after that import adminpanel.sql in it so that database created properly.</br>
  step 6- Now run Xampp server and start Apache and Mysql server .</br>
  step 7- Open web browser and type in url box "localhost/admin".</br>
- step 8- Now you will see a login page - use rakeshwar as username and 12345 as password for admin login </br>
+ step 8- Now you will see a login page - use rakeshwar or saurabh as username and 12345 as password for admin login </br>
          for student login use-  rak123 as username and 123456 as password </br>

- step 9-
+ Now you can see the all functionalities of the "Role Based Student Activity Management System".